kyma-project/kyma/docs/operation-guides/01-install-kyma.md

 ## Install specific configuration values

-- To install Kyma with different configuration values, use the `--values-file` and the `--value` flag.
+- To install Kyma with different configuration values, use the `--values-file` and the `--value` flags.
 For details, see [Change Kyma settings](#03-change-kyma-config-values).

 ## Install with custom domain